sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - [ ] The case does not include horror, occult, supernatural, spiritistic, sexual, graphic, or cruel content.
 - [ ] Player actions are limited to appropriate detective behavior.
 - [ ] The opening scene does not reveal spoilers.
-- [ ] The character card does not reveal hidden motives or relationships.
+- [ ] The public `.txt` cartridge includes a required Character Reference Table.
+- [ ] The public `.txt` cartridge includes a required Location / Room Reference Table.
+- [ ] Any text floor plan is simple, spoiler-free, and based only on locked case facts.
-- [ ] The floor plan does not reveal hidden evidence or the solution.
+- [ ] The generator does not ask the AI host to create in-game character or floor plan images.
 - [ ] The final reveal explains the clue chain clearly.
 - [ ] The `.txt` copy/paste file is easy for users to understand.
 - [ ] The social description file is spoiler-free.
 - [ ] Hidden Trail Mysteries branding appears in the public welcome.
 - [ ] Hidden Trail Games and the tagline appear in the generated public prompt where appropriate.
-- [ ] The reference image prompts include spoiler-free Hidden Trail Mysteries branding.
-- [ ] The brand contact email appears in metadata, public prompt wrapper, social file, and reference image prompts.
+- [ ] The brand contact email appears in metadata, public prompt wrapper, social file, and reference table prompts.
 - [ ] The TikTok captions and hashtags are ready to use.
+- [ ] The vertical social promo image prompt is included.
+- [ ] The square social promo image prompt is included.
+- [ ] Social promo image prompts are spoiler-free and not treated as gameplay references.
 - [ ] The public `.txt` welcome tells the user to start by saying a difficulty level plus “Let’s begin,” such as “Easy.
 Let’s begin.”
 - [ ] After reference cards are generated or provided, the AI automatically begins the story and ends with a clear player handoff.
-- [ ] The generated case prompt clearly says image generation is mandatory when available.
-- [ ] The generated case prompt says not to skip image generation, not to merely describe images, and not to use text cards unless image generation is unavailable.
 - [ ] The generated case prompt includes Mandatory Post-Image Story Continuation rules.
 - [ ] The generated image prompts are limited to reference-aid content only and do not contain story opening text or player handoff text.
 - [ ] The generated image prompts require exact locked case names, roles, locations, and visible objects only.

 ---

-# 17. Final Instruction to ChatGPT
+# 18. Final Instruction to ChatGPT

 Begin by asking the creator the setup interview questions from Section 5.